|

 NEWS

-NEWS OF HOOTING GRANGE -- WESTERN LIGHTS NUMBER ELEVEN!
+NEWS OF WESTERN LIGHTS NUMBER TWELVE

 When Captain Robert Surtees of Falaise found he had lost his livelihood and his beloved ship the Lady Jane after a downturn in the coasting trade, his only recourse was to an inheritance left him years earlier by a maiden aunt.
 That inheritance was Hooting Grange, a rambling old wilderness of a country manse in the Tillington Road, on the far outskirts of Market Snailsby in Fenshire.
 With its vast, walled perimeter, steep roofs and clumps of twisted chimneys, the Grange was a sight to behold.
 And "Ramshackle Great Place" -- the captain's name for the house in his youth -- had a reputation to match.
 Workmen refused to work in it, housekeepers disliked keeping house in it, because, as people whispered, "there was something wrong with the place" -- despite their affection for the captain's kindly aunt, Miss Belle Normand, who lived there.